-Let us be very clear regarding what this proposed amendment does to the motion.
-The fundamental thing that it does is to remove any timeline for Molonglo to have a police station.
+Let us be very clear regarding what this proposed amendment will do to motion.
+The fundamental thing is to remove any timeline for Molonglo to have a police station.
 It removes any timeline.
 There is no commitment to deliver this at any time in the next decade.
-There is no commitment to deliver it at any time in the next two decades.
+There is no commitment to deliver it at any time in the next two decades!
 It has gone.
 The people of Molonglo Valley, Weston Creek and Woden deserve better than this.